dekuNukem/duckyPad/getting_started.md

 [Existing examples](https://github.com/dekuNukem/duckypad/raw/master/sample_profiles.zip) are an excellent starting point of making your own profiles and scripts.

-Up to 16 profiles are supported.
+Up to 32 profiles are supported.

 ### Step 2: Preparing Scripts

 Now you're ready to write some scripts inside the profile folders.
-The script used in this project is Duckyscript, [click here to read its usage](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript).
+The script used in this project is Duckyscript, [read more about it here](duckyscript_info.md).

 Each key has its own script file, named like `key#.txt`, where `#` is the key number(top left is 1, bottom right is 15).